Bedford Stuyvesant Restoration Corporation: 21st century

 As of 2010, Bedford Stuyvesant Restoration Corporation had constructed or rehabilitated 2200 housing units in the neighborhood, provided mortgage financing to nearly 1500 homeowners, brought $375 million in investments to the community, and created over 20,000 jobs.

 Restoration Plaza currently serves as an office and mall complex for the surrounding area and as the unofficial downtown of Bedford–Stuyvesant.
 In addition to housing utilities services and a post office, the building hosts the BSRC's Center for Arts and Culture.
 This includes the Billie Holiday Theatre, Restoration Dance Theater, and the Skylight Art Gallery.
 The Youth Arts Academy, Under One Sun, and Phat Tuesday programs are also run from the plaza.
+In 2023 the architect David Adjaye unveiled the design the addition of 600,000 square feet of office space, a remodeled public plaza, and an expansion to existing facilities, including the Billie Holiday Theatre.